blog

 5. Don’t overcomplicate things

-If you want potential customers to ultimately click that “buy” button, you need to make sure that your offers are simple and clear.
+If you want potential customers to ultimately click that ‘buy’ button, you need to make sure that your offers are simple and clear.
 William Kemper, owner of Kemper DMD, explained why this is so important for eCommerce sellers.

 “There is a phenomenon known as the option overload effect that occurs when there are too many good bargains,” he wrote.
 “They’ll ultimately abandon your online store since they’re unable to make a confident purchase selection.”

+To avoid this, make sure shoppers know exactly what they’re getting from you.
+“Don’t mislead prospective purchasers by making your offer too complicated.”
 Encourage consumers to go ahead and make a purchase by keeping things simple.
 “Create a bargain that clients adore and don’t make them think about any other deals,” Dr. Kemper suggested.

 6. Introduce sales well before Black Friday